-This option must be explicity added to the HEMCO configuration file.
+This option must be explicitly added to the HEMCO configuration file.
 If omitted, the default behavior will be false.

-If true, the created HEMCO_diagnostics.nc files will contain dimensions (time, lat, lon).
+If true, the created HEMCO\diagnostics\.nc files will contain dimensions (time, lat, lon).
 But if at least one of the diagnostic quantities has a lev dimension, then the created files will have (time, lev, lat, lon) dimensions.

-If false, the HEMCO_diagnostics..nc files will always contain dimensions (time,lev,lat, lon).
+If false, the HEMCO\diagnostics.\.nc files will always contain dimensions (time, lev, lat, lon).